Veterans plan Memorial Day events in southwest Montana

 ANACONDA

-Meet at Lower Hill Cemetery on Saturday, June 4, to remove the flags.
+Meet at Lower Hill Cemetery on Saturday, June 4, to remove the flags from graves.

 For details, call Maureen Watt at 406-563-2031.